 - meet the The Skills Organisation's requirements in First Aid as a Life Skill – Training Requirements for Quality Provision of Unit Standard-based First Aid Training(external link)

-- have a certificate issued by an NZQA approved first aid provider that is valid for 2 years
+- have a certificate issued by an NZQA approved first aid provider that is valid for two years

-- complete a refresher course every 2 years to maintain the certificate as current.
+- complete a refresher course every two years to maintain the certificate as current.

 There are a number of unit standards available that provide a first aid qualification to meet our requirements.
 These are:

-We also recommend that you complete unit standard 6400 which will teach you how to manage first aid in emergency situations.
+We also recommend that staff complete unit 6400, which will teach staff how to manage first aid in emergency situations.

 View first aid training providers with consent to assess unit standards 6401, 6402, 6400, and 25459 on the First Aid page of the NZQA website.(external link)

-Once you have completed your first aid training, your training provider must report your first aid qualification to the NZQA so they can add this to your Record of Achievement.
+Training providers must report completed first aid qualifications to the NZQA so that they can added to a person's Record of Achievement.

-To keep your first aid qualification current you will need to attend a refresher course with a registered first aid provider.
+To keep first aid qualifications current, staff will need to attend a refresher course with a registered first aid provider.